Warcraft: Orcs & Humans: Reception

-In a retrospective review, the J-Man of Just Games Retro said the game is overly slow, as the player must produce a few basic buildings and peasants in order to gather resources, and then start building combat units, while the enemy starts with more buildings and the ability to immediately send out offensive units to undo the player's efforts.
+In a retrospective review, the J-Man of Just Games Retro said the game is overly slow, as the player must produce a few basic buildings and peasants to gather resources, and then start building combat units, while the enemy starts with more buildings and the ability to immediately send out offensive units to undo the player's efforts.
 He also criticized that the basic units of the two sides are essentially identical and that the interface is clunky, but praised the resource system and effective enemy AI.GameSpot's retrospective on real-time strategy history said the game's AI was unintelligent and predictable, and Scott Love said a difficulty setting would have increased the game's longevity.
 Reviewers found the pathfinding poor.
 Both Scott Love and the J-Man said the game runs very slowly during large battles.

-Some reviewers said the stereo sound helped gamers to locate events that occurred outside the current viewport.
+Some reviewers claimed the stereo sound helped to locate events that occurred outside the current view.
 K. Bailey of 1UP liked units' speech effects, especially those in response to repeated clicks, while Scott Love and the J-Man found this aspect monotonous.
-Game Revolutions review of the Mac version complained that its graphics, which were ported from the DOS version's VGA, did not exploit the Macintosh's superior resolution.
+Game Revolution's review of the Mac version complained that its graphics, which were ported from the DOS version's VGA, did not exploit the Macintosh's superior resolution.
 However, Game Revolution and Mac Gamer agreed that visual shortcomings did not reduce Mac gamers' enjoyment of the engrossing gameplay.
 Both also complained that the Macintosh was released about a year later than the DOS version.
 In contrast, a reviewer for Next Generation, while not overlooking the fact that Warcraft II was already out by the time the Macintosh version was released, made no criticism on this point, and asserted that "amazingly easy to pick up and play, Warcraft still manages to offer enough challenge to keep gaming veterans happy for hour after hour.
-Completed by sharp graphics, and good voice acting, the only thing holding this game back at all is its somewhat limited play options ..."
+Completed by sharp graphics, and good voice acting, the only thing holding this game back at all is its somewhat limited play options."